Alex-Sidor/FastEngine/README.md

-FastEngine is lightweight CPU-based renderer that does the rendering without any additional tools then uses SDL3 to display the final rendered frame.
+FastEngine is lightweight CPU-based renderer that does the rendering without any additional tools then uses SDL3 to display the final rendered buffer.

 Build Instructions: